-Best known for the incomparable Monty Python, Terry Jones has not been easily categorized throughout his long career.
-Choose any label: Producer, Director, Actor, Narrator, Author, Columnist, Pundit, Playwright, Screen Writer, Comedian or Historian.
+Best known for Monty Python, Terry Jones was not easily categorized throughout his long career.
+Choose a label: Producer, Director, Actor, Narrator, Author, Columnist, Pundit, Playwright, Screenwriter, Comedian, Historian.
 They all fit.

-I was reminded of a drawing that shows a person crossing a barren landscape toward the precipice of a void.
+It reminded me of a drawing that shows a person crossing a barren landscape toward the precipice of a void.
 A Chinese Proverb provides the caption:

 If we don’t change our direction we’re likely to end up where we’re headed.

 Jones’ episode about Rome reveals the ever-widening gulf that existed between the classes of the declining empire.
-This is Jones’ epilogue:
+His epilogue:

 Behind the glorious story of the Roman Empire, the story of military campaigns and imperial triumphs, there lies another story, the one that actually shaped the lives of [ordinary people].

 It’s the story of how Rome was run as a Mafia-like business, of Senators worth thirty million dollars who supported a system that let the poor go to the wall while they supported free trade and low taxes on businessmen.

 It’s the story of a society in which the noble families flaunted their wealth while the majority drifted into relative poverty.
 A society based on inequality, on the tantalizing luxury that was possible for a few as long as the vast proportion of the population had no rights at all or could be fooled into compliance with bread and circuses; a society that had no need for orphanages or contraception because unwanted children could simply be left on the town rubbish dump, or turned into slaves.